Visualize in 3D

 You’ll simulate not only the behavior of your real life system, but also the look and feel, allowing you to immediately see what’s going on.

-FlexSim uses OpenGL, the same graphics library used in today’s hottest 3D games.
+FlexSim simulation software uses OpenGL, the same graphics library used in today’s hottest 3D games.
 Realistic spatial relationships, dynamic lighting, environmental effects, and more help make your models as realistic as you like.

 Build flypaths to guide your audience through the model.
 Add bullet points and slideswithin the model to illustrate important points along the way.
 Create a movie of your model to view and share.